Faculty FAQs

 Cross-listings of courses approved for the core curriculum are permitted only if all four of the following conditions are satisfied:

-• Each course satisfies all other formal requirements, including those governing expected frequency of offering
+• Each cross-listed course satisfies all other formal requirements, including those governing expected frequency of offering.

 Can I limit course enrollment?

 Yes.
-Faculty may limit course enrollment on any course based on their current or predicted resources for offering the course.
+Faculty may limit course enrollment in any course based on their current or predicted resources for offering the course.

 Can a nominated course restrict enrollment to a certain major?

 Faculty members should nominate courses that accept enrollment for all students.
-A course may indicate that a course is recommended for certain majors but would still be open to all students.
-At registration, a program/course may provide priority enrollment for certain majors first during a limited period before opening enrollment for all students.
+A course may indicate that a course is recommended for certain majors but is still open to all students.
+At registration, a program/course may provide priority enrollment for specific majors for a limited period before opening enrollment to all students.

 EMBEDDED OUTCOMES